ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/setup.md

   <img src="./readmeAssets/amazon-alexa-link-account.png" height="420" >

-#####  Configure an SSL Certificate
+###  Configure an SSL Certificate
   Once you see the SSL Configuration screen select the second option `My development endpoint is a sub-domain of a domain that has a wildcard certificate` .

   Click  `Next`.

 You are now ready to use this skill.
-In the next chapter you will learn how to test it and enhance it.
+In the next chapter you will learn how to test it and enhance it with new capabilities.